openshift/aws-efs-operator/DESIGN.md

     but should continue to monitor the PV/PVC periodically or in the background until they are gone.
 - **Changed** `SharedVolume` resources.
   It is not possible to edit a PersistentVolume, and rebinding a PVC is more trouble than it's worth.
-  Thus when a `SharedVolume` is changed, we will simply:
+  Thus when a `SharedVolume` is changed, we will simply un-edit it, restoring the original `Spec` values, which will be discovered from the associated PV.
-  - Delete the PVC and PV as above.
-  - Create a new PV and PVC as above.
 - Changes to an operator-owned `PersistentVolume` or `PersistentVolumeClaim`.
   - It shouldn't actually be possible to edit a PV, or make changes to a PVC that actually matter, so the operator can (probably) ignore these.